koii-network/ezsandbox/Lesson 6/PartIII.md

 Run the above curl command in your terminal to fetch the token accounts.
 The response will include details about each account, such as the owner, the amount of tokens held, and other relevant metadata.

 ### Conclusion
-Understanding how to interact with the blockchain through RPC calls is essential for developers working with SPL Tokens.
+Understanding how to interact with the blockchain through RPC calls is essential for developers working with KPL Tokens.
 This method provides a powerful way to query and manage blockchain data efficiently.